It took less than a year for Jimmy Patsos to reenergize Siena's men's basketball program and invigorate its fanbase.

 The upstart Saints posted their 19th 20-win season in Patsos' first year and earned a bye into the quarterfinals of the MAAC championships after being picked 10th (of 11) in the conference's preseason coaches' poll.

-Patsos' first recruiting class at Siena included MAAC All-Rookie selections Marquis Wright and Lavon Long.
+Patsos' first recruiting class at Siena included MAAC All-Rookie selections Marquis Wright and Lavon Long (now juniors).
 It marked the first time Siena has had multiple players named to the league's All-Rookie team.

 Patsos came to Siena after nine transformative years at Loyola University Maryland.